beluganos/beluganos/doc/install.md

 ```

 - `BEL_ONSL_ENABLE`: Whether to enable OpenNSL support. "yes" or "no".
 - `BEL_ONSL_PLATFORM`: OpenNSL supported platform name (as5712, as7712, ...).
+The platform name is shown at the **directory name** of [Broadcom's repository](https://github.com/Broadcom-Switch/OpenNSL/tree/master/bin).
+If you will use the .deb package which is provided by switch vendor, you have not to care this parameter.
-- `BEL_ONSL_PKG`: DO NOT EDIT.
+- `BEL_ONSL_PKG`: The URL which is Beluganos's OpenNSL library.
+DO NOT EDIT.

-If you want to change this configuration after installation, please issue following:
+If you want to change this configuration after installation, please issue only following:

 ```
 $ cd ~/beluganos